 Best neighborhoods in Queens

 As more and more people leave Manhattan and Brooklyn due to soaring rental prices, Queens has become highly sought after, especially by the city’s most creative communities.
-Each neighborhood in Queens, as a result, offers something unique from amazing (and cheap!) food to quick transit, but this 3 rise above the rest.
-Check out these best neighborhoods in Queens.
+The famously diverse borough – located on Long Island, across the East River from Manhattan – has something for everyone.

 Not to mention, Ridgewood comprises of 10 National Historic Districts and three renowned landmark districts.
 You’ll never complain about being bored!
-Ridgewood has also gradually added hip cafes and shops to its directory, drawing more people to the neighborhood.
-Some of our favorites include the local pastry shop.
-Rudy’s Bakery and Cafe, and Topos Bookstore.
+Ridgewood has also gradually added hip cafes, restaurants, and shops to its directory, drawing more people to the neighborhood.
+Some of our favorites include the local pastry shop, Rudy’s Bakery and Cafe, and Topos Bookstore.

 Long Island City